 We offer this issue not only to commemorate the life and work of Michael Hauben but also because we feel the relevancy of these for today.

-The Emergence of the Netizen, Is the Early Vision Still Viable?\
+The Emergence of the Netizen, Is the Early Vision Still Viable?\ the Internet, called the "netizen."
+1

 By Ronda Hauben ronda@panix.com